 Sharing Information with the Private Sector

-Efforts to improve information sharing with the private sector have initially focused on sharing with the owners and operators of our Nation’s critical infrastructure and key resources.
+Efforts to improve information sharing with the private sector initially focused on sharing with the owners and operators of our Nation’s critical infrastructure and key resources.
 In accordance with the National Infrastructure Protection Plan, we are currently implementing a networked approach to information sharing that allows distribution and access to information both horizontally and vertically using secure networks and coordination mechanisms, allowing information sharing and collaboration within and among sectors.
 It also enables multi-directional information sharing between government and industry that focuses, streamlines, and reduces redundancy in reporting to the greatest extent possible.

 These processes are enabling the integration of private sector security partners, as appropriate, into the intelligence cycle and National Common Operating Picture.
 Moreover, sector security partners are becoming more confident that the integrity and confidentiality of their sensitive information can and will be protected and that the information sharing process can produce actionable information regarding threats, incidents, vulnerabilities, and potential consequences to critical infrastructure and key resources.
 These efforts are being integrated into broader efforts to establish the ISE.